Frequently Asked Questions

 What if I have more questions?

 You can always contact us by phone (843-792-0979) or email (email@example.com) if you have any questions about treatment, paperwork, or anything else that crosses your mind.
 A staff member is usually available during business hours.
-If you are trying to reach us due to an emergency, please reach out to 911 instead.
+If you are trying to reach us due to an emergency, please call 911 or go to your nearest emergency department.